-What could you do with 120,000 points?
-You could convert them into Qantas Frequent Flyer points at a 1:1 exchange rate.
-120,000 QFF points is enough for a return business class flight flight from Sydney to Hong Kong, for example, worth at least $4,500.
+What could you do with 150,000 points?
+You could convert them into Qantas Frequent Flyer points at a 2:1 exchange rate, resulting in 75,000 QFF points, enough for two return Business Class flights between Sydney and Brisbane (73,600 points) for example.

 Who knew that a charge card could package so many services designed to ease the stresses and challenges of a fast-paced corporate life?
 Here’s what Amex will give you with this card: